apache/iceberg/docs/docs/flink-writes.md

 uniform random sampling (reservoir sampling) is used to compute range bounds that split the sort key space evenly.
 It keeps the memory footprint and network exchange low.
+Reservoir sampling work well if key distribution is relatively even.
+If a single hot key has unbalanced large share of the traffic, range split by uniform sampling probably won't work very well.
 </ul>

 Here is how to enable hash distribution in Java.
 Statistics type and close